straal/straal-ios/README.md

 }
 ```

-> It is your backend's responsibility to verify the transaction amount (possibly pairing it with an order using `reference`), and to authorize the user using request headers.
+> It is your back end's responsibility to verify the transaction amount (possibly pairing it with an order using `reference`), and to authorize the user using request headers.

 ## Validation